 Satellite Clubs are a Sport England funded-project focused on local physical activity and sport clubs designed around the needs of young people.
-Satellite Clubs are focused on supporting an increase in the number of 14-19-year olds participating regularly in physical activity and sport.
+Satellite Clubs are focused on supporting an increase in the number of 14 to 19-year-olds participating regularly in physical activity and sport.
 The clubs meet the needs of young people and provide a positive fun experience, giving young people the confidence to take part.
-London Sport commissioned ConnectSport to produce 10 video case studies to tell the stories of the impact of the programme on the lives of the young people it aims to reach.
-Below are two of the stories.
-More will be added shortly.
+London Sport commissioned ConnectSport to produce a series of video case studies to tell the stories of the impact of the programme on the lives of the young people it aims to reach.
+Find them below.

 YOUNG FOOTBALLERS MAKE 'RIGHT CHOICES'